-To find your temperature reading from last night, go to the Readiness tab.
-Tap “Body Temperature” to explore trends in your temperature.
+To find your temperature reading from last night, go to the Readiness tab and tap “Body Temperature”.

-Other wearables use external sensors to estimate your temperature based only on your external environment and heart rate, whereas Oura prioritizes accuracy by reading your temperature directly from your finger.
+Other wearables use outward-facing sensors to estimate your temperature based only on your external environment or approximate it based on your heart rate, whereas Oura prioritizes accuracy by reading your temperature directly from your finger.

-To provide you with meaningful insights, Oura reports your body temperature average exclusively from your nighttime temperature.
-Body temperature is a highly sensitive measure and many day time habits can influence your measurement.
-Measuring at night is the best way to keep conditions stable and reveal your body’s recovery status.
+To provide you with meaningful insights, Oura reports your temperature exclusively from your average nighttime temperature.
+Temperature is a highly sensitive measure and many daytime habits can influence your readings.
+Measuring at night is the best way to keep conditions stable to reveal your body’s true status.

-Oura measures your body temperature to help analyze your recovery status.
+Oura measures your body temperature to help analyze your recovery.
 If your body temperature is clearly outside of your normal range (e.g., due to illness), you will see a lower than average Readiness Score.